networkteam/sentry_client/README.md

 * LogWriter Loglevel: If set, log messages are reported to Sentry
 * LogWriter Component blacklist

+### Request ID

+If the web server has set a request ID header `X-Request-Id`, this is transmitted as a tag to trace errors to logs.

 ## How to test if the extension works?

 ```typescript